 I don’t think.
 CAS is one more approach/view on this “adolescent” field in our human societies.

 Like everything in our life, balance is needed.
-I would say that we shouldn’t elitise these areas, nor create extremes.
-We need reflection, discussion and a properly argumentation.
+I would say that these areas shouldn’t be elitist, nor extremists.
+We need reflection, discussion, and proper argumentation.